DawnbrandBots/emcee-tournament-bot/README.md

 recreate it, or worse, identify authorised hosts with the incorrect role.

 The default prefix for all Emcee commands is `mc!`.
 For developers, this can be changed by the `EMCEE_DEFAULT_PREFIX` environment variable.
 In the future, this will also be configurable per server.
-We do not expect to support Discord slash commands that were introduced in early 2021, but you could make a case for it!
+We may add support for Discord slash commands in future when [Eris](https://github.com/abalabahaha/eris), our underlying library for interfacing with Discord, supports it.

 - [Commands for tournament hosts](https://github.com/AlphaKretin/emcee-tournament-bot/blob/master/docs/usage-organiser.md)
 - [Commands for participants](https://github.com/AlphaKretin/emcee-tournament-bot/blob/master/docs/usage-participant.md)